jundalisay/spblist/content/en/research/poincare/science/chapter-04.md

 Let us begin with a little paradox.

 Beings whose minds were made as ours, and with senses like ours, but without any preliminary education, might receive from a suitably-chosen external world impressions which would lead them to construct a geometry other than that of Euclid, and to localise the phenomena of this external world in a non-Euclidean space, or even in space of four dimensions.

 As for us, whose education has been made by our actual world, if we were suddenly transported into this new world, we should have no difficulty in referring phenomena to our Euclidean space.

 Perhaps somebody may appear on the scene some day who will devote his life to it, and be able to represent to himself the fourth dimension.

 ## Geometrical Space and Representative Space

 The images we form of external objects are localised in space, and even that they can only be formed on this condition.

 This space, which thus serves as a kind of framework ready prepared for our sensations and representations, is identical with the space of the geometers, having all the properties of that space.
-To all clear-headed men who think in this space and geometry.

-way, the preceding statement might well appear extraordinary

-but it is as well to see if they are not the victims of some illusion which closer analysis may be able to dissipate.
+To all clear-headed men who think in this way, the preceding statement might well appear extraordinary but it is as well to see if they are not the victims of some illusion which closer analysis may be able to dissipate.

 What are the properties of space? <!-- I mean of that space which is the object of geometry, and which I shall call geometrical